Student & Parent Handbook

 - Assignment and Test Feedback: Assignments and tests vary from multiple choice quizzes to multiple-page research essays.
 Multiple choice and short answer tests have a faster assessment turnover rate than longer written assignments; no matter the course, all test material will be returned to the student with numerical and/or narrative feedback in a timely manner.

-- Email: Instructors are available to contact via email at any time.
-Instructors will do their best to respond within two business days.
+- Email: Instructors will do their best to respond to emails within 24 hours during weekdays (but this is not guaranteed for emails submitted over the weekend).
 Email responses may be slightly delayed during midterms and finals, since our instructors are busy grading.

-- Individual Appointments: When necessary, instructors will make individual appointments to work with students on assignment-based problems, on-going difficulties in the course, or for general help/discussion.
+- Individual Appointments as Necessary: When needed, instructors will make individual appointments to work with students on assignment-based problems, on-going difficulties in the course, or for general help/discussion.

 Course Options and Resources

-The Delayed Lecture program offers students flexible lecture times while retaining the structure provided by assignment due dates and instructor/student interaction.
-All live lectures in a course will be recorded, and Delayed Lecture students may view the recorded lectures at their convenience.
-However, students are still required to turn in assignments according to the due dates listed on the class syllabus.
-Students will interact with their instructor via email, and will interact with their classmates via discussion boards.
-The Delayed Lecture program is particularly suited to meet the needs of international students, after school students, and students whose schedules conflict with times listed for live lectures.
+Delayed Lecture Sections (Section D) offer students flexible lecture times while retaining the structure provided by assignment due dates and instructor/student interaction.
+All live lectures in a course will be recorded, and Delayed Lecture students may view the recorded lectures on the day they were recorded or the next day (students are responsible for making sure they watch the recording within 24 hours of the live lecture).
+Delayed Lecture students are required to turn in assignments according to the due dates listed on the class syllabus.
+Students will interact with their instructor via email, and will interact with their classmates via discussion boards and other class assignments.
+Delayed Lecture Sections are particularly suited to meet the needs of international students, after school students, and students whose schedules conflict with times listed for live lectures.

 Curriculum